Ryo-N7/Ryo-N7.github.io/_posts/2019-01-11-visualize-asian-cup.md

 function that allows you to navigate to a new URL.
 This makes `map()`-ing over multiple URL links from a base URL very easy!
-Here, the base URL is the AFC Asian Cup Wikipedia page and the function iterates over each of the links to the URL of the respective tournament pages.
+Here, the base URL is the AFC Asian Cup Wikipedia page and the function iterates over each of the URL links of the respective tournament pages.
 Another way that I could’ve done this was to `map()` over the different dates of the tournaments as the Wikipedia page of each edition of the Asian Cup only differed in the “year” appended at the beginning of the